Knowledge Organization | Philosophy of Information | Documentation | Biodiversity Informatics

-I am a doctoral candidate in Information Studies at UCLA’s Graduate School of Education and Information Studies.
-I successfully defended my dissertation on May 17, 2017.
+I received my Ph.D. in Information Studies at UCLA’s Graduate School of Education and Information Studies in June 2017.
 In Fall 2017 I will begin a tenure-track appointment as Assistant Professor of Information and Library Science at Indiana University Bloomington in the School of Informatics and Computing.

 My research broadly examines how communities organize, classify, and share information and how the knowledge organizing (KO) infrastructures that support this exchange are affected by underlying values about knowledge.

 My NSF-funded dissertation, titled, Contingent Consensus: Documentary Control in Biodiversity Classifications, explores what Information Studies can learn about taxonomies from studying the history, construction, and articulation of biodiversity knowledge organization systems.
-This research takes a critical Information Studies approach to study how knowledge is represented in biodiversity taxonomic databases, what conceptual assumptions these infrastructures embody, and assesses their ‘justness’ and efficacy in scientific practice.
-This research brings together several domains of scholarly activity including, classification theory, philosophy of information, documentation studies, biodiversity studies, systematics, Science, Technology & Society studies (STS), infrastructure studies, and data studies.
-Methods include documentary analysis and qualitative/ethnographic fieldwork involving semi-structured interviews and nonparticipant observation.
+I bring together several domains of scholarly activity in my work including, classification theory, philosophy of information, documentation studies, biodiversity studies, systematics, Science, Technology & Society studies (STS), infrastructure studies, and data studies.
 You can find out more about my project on Ampersand, the online magazine of the UCLA Graduate School of Education & Information Studies, as well as on the UCLA Newsroom, the main media outlet for the University.

 My dissertation research has been awarded a Smithsonian National Museum of Natural History Travel Honorarium, the 2016 Litwin Books Award for Ongoing Dissertation Research in the Philosophy of Information (also profiled on UCLA’s Ampersand), as well as the Eugene Garfield Doctoral Dissertation Fellowship, by the International Library & Information Studies Honor Society, Beta Phi Mu.